ionutMan07/Weather-App-With-Geolocation/README.md

 ```

 ## Description
-This is a simple react weather app using OpenWeatherMap API and Geolocation from browser
+This is a simple react weather app using OpenWeatherMap API and Geolocation.

 ## Technologies
 Project uses:
 * React
+* React functional components
 * Styled Component
 * Bootstrap